Met Office Safeguarding

 The Met Office engages in the formal planning consultation process.

 The Met Office engages in the formal planning consultation process.
-As a consultee in the planning system (in England and Wales) the Met Office will be consulted directly on all applicable planning applications within safeguarded zones.
-During a transitional period, local planning authorities will continue to consult Met Office via MOD Safeguarding for proposals in Scotland.
+As a consultee in the planning system (in England, Scotland and Wales) the Met Office will be consulted directly on all relevant applicable planning applications within safeguarded zones by the local planning authorities.

 The Met Office is strongly supportive of cross-government activities to meet renewable energy targets and looks to work with developers to help achieve those aims where possible.